revou-fsse-3/module-1-meirthmh777/README.md

 Vercel app: https://module-1-meirthmh777-e43ip4opj-meirth-mhs-projects.vercel.app/

 ## Project Description
-Our Spareshop provide you to create your own online shop to sell your products and accessable to buy many spare parts and accessories for your motorcycle and car.
+Our Spareshop provide you to create your own online shop to sell your products and accessable to buy many spare parts and accessories for your car.

 # Meirth Maulida Hartanti
 > _**Freedom** is already within you._